turrnut/SIMAS/README.md

 by the Assembly programming language.
 In SIMAS, each line starts with an instruction, optionally followed by one or more operands, just like Assembly.<br>

+The instruction and its operands are separated a space character.
+Also, lines of code are separated by semicolons, as new lines are ignored. <br>

 SIMAS is designed to be minimal.
-The run function contains all of the code you need to run a SIMAS program. the parameter, inputText, is your SIMAS code.<br>
+The `run` function in `simas.js` contains all of the code you need to run a SIMAS program. the parameter, isRun, is whether you are compiling or running the code, and inputText, is your SIMAS code.<br>

-The instruction and its operands are separated a space character.
-Also, lines of code are separated by semicolons, as new lines are ignored.

-To run a SIMAS program, compile it first using the `simasc` compiler, it should generate a `.csa` file, then run the `.csa` file with `simas`
+To run a SIMAS program, compile it first using the `simasc` compiler, it should generate a `.csa` bytecode file, which stands for Compiled Simple Assembly.
+Then, run the `.csa` file with `simas`

 **Troubleshooting**
 If you're on a UNIX system(MacOS, Linux) and can't run the `simasc`, try running `chmod +x ./simasc`,